ValkA/BraceletIOT/README.md

 [0,2,31,50,200,6] - will change the sound for ScanningSuccess.

 For change led i insert: (i={1,2})
-[i, type, delayOn,  delayOff,  repeates]
+[i, type, delayOn,  delayOff,  repeats]

 *Delay is in ms.